 Michael Mapes is the Chief Executive Officer of Trivium.
-Prior to the formation of Trivium, Mr. Mapes joined Exal as CEO in 2016.
-He has spent nearly 15 years leading rigids and flexibles packaging businesses globally.
-Prior to Exal, Mr. Mapes held senior leadership roles and led various international businesses at Greif.
+Over the past 15 years, he has been leading packaging businesses globally.
+Prior to Trivium Packaging, he was CEO at Exal Corporation where he led the transformation of the company into the global leader in premium aluminum packaging.
+Mr. Mapes was also President at Disentis Global Partners and held senior leadership roles at Greif for approximately 10 years.
 Previously, he was a management consultant with McKinsey & Company as well as with Mercer Management Consulting (now Oliver Wyman).

 Mr. Mapes is a graduate of Northwestern University where he received his B.S. in Industrial Engineering.
-He received his executive education at Harvard Business School (GMP) and at London Business School (SEP).
-Mr. Mapes is a member of Young President's Organization (YPO).
+In addition, he attended Harvard Business School (GMP) and the London Business School (SEP).
+He is a member of the Young Presidents' Organization (YPO).

-Stefan C. Siebert
+Stefan Siebert

-Stefan C. Siebert is the Chief Financial Officer of Trivium.
+Stefan Siebert is the Chief Financial Officer of Trivium.
 Prior to the formation of Trivium, Mr. Siebert was Chief Financial Officer of Ardagh Metal Packaging and previously served as Chief Financial Officer of the Metal Europe division of Ardagh Group.
 In 2016 he played a lead role in the Beverage Can acquisition and its transformation within Ardagh Metal Packaging.
 Prior to that, Mr. Siebert held a variety of finance roles in Ardagh Group, including Division Controller for the Specialties business between 2001 and 2011.
 Mr. Siebert joined Schmalbach-Lubeca in 1984.
-Mr. Siebert has a diploma in Business Administration from the University of Applied Sciences in Rendsburg, Germany.
+He has a diploma in Business Administration from the University of Applied Sciences in Rendsburg, Germany.
+Mr. Siebert is a graduate of IMD Business School (AEDP) and London Business School (Corporate Finance).